ljufa/rsplayer/docs/troubleshooting.md

 - **Share the device** — point RSPlayer and/or the other player at a shared PCM device instead of the raw `hw:X` card, so ALSA software-mixes the two streams:
   - Define a `dmix` device for your card in `/etc/asound.conf` (or `~/.asoundrc`), then pick it from RSPlayer's **Settings → Audio output device** dropdown instead of the "hw, recommended" entry.
   - Point Squeezelite at the same `dmix` device via its `-a` option.
 - **Give the other player an idle timeout** — e.g. Squeezelite's `-C <seconds>` flag closes its output device after that many seconds of inactivity, freeing it for RSPlayer between uses.
-This only helps if RSPlayer happens to retry during that window, so prefer one of the two fixes above for a permanent solution.
+You still have to press Play again once the device is free, so prefer one of the two fixes above for a permanent solution.

 ## Windows-specific issues